51Degrees/specifications/pipeline-specification/part3/pipeline-elements/set-headers-element.md

 ## Overview

 The Set Headers Element constructs a list of all the HTTP response header values that are required to be set by other Elements in the Pipeline.
-Usually, this is done in order to request more evidence from the client (For example [User-Agent Client Hints](http://51degrees.com/documentation/4.4/_device_detection__features__u_a_c_h__headers.html)).
+Usually, this is done in order to request more Evidence from the client (For example [User-Agent Client Hints](http://51degrees.com/documentation/4.4/_device_detection__features__u_a_c_h__headers.html)).

 This relies on a Property naming convention whereby any Property values containing data that should be sent in a response header are named according to the following format: